Startup-Nights/website/content/pages/tickets.md

         text: >-
           Get the latest news regarding speakers, partners that are onboard and sometimes even discounts.
+        newsletter_cta:
+          agree_button: Sign me up!
+          modal_title: Sign me up for your newsletter
+          modal_text: >-
+            No worries, we don't spam your inbox.
+You can expect the latest stuff.
     contentblock_left: true
     background_color: bg-sn-black-light
     _template: content